HIP-infrastructure/HIP-infrastructure.github.io/docs/source/guides/GUIDE_How_to_use_Desktops_and_run_applications_from_the_App_Catalog.rst

 	* create, display, pause/resume and switch between Desktop environments
 	* start one or several applications simultaneously in a Desktop environment

-This guide also explains essential rules regarding data accessibility and persistence inside a Desktop envionnement.
+This guide also explains essential rules regarding data accessibility and persistence inside a Desktop environment.

 Scope
 ------

 This guide focuses on how to create and operate Desktops.
 It does not cover the uses of the various applications available in the App Catalog.
-In this perspective, the *HIP APPS* and *HIP TUTORIALS* sections accessible in the sidebar menu contain documentations, tutorials and links to external resources.
+In this perspective, the *HIP APPS* and *HIP TUTORIALS* sections accessible in the sidebar menu contain documentation, tutorials and links to external resources.

 Use Desktops and run applications from the App Catalog